MohamedHammadDeveloper/EPQ/README.md

     .Where(a => a.AccountId == accountId)
     .ToList();

-3.2 Handling Large Result Sets with Pagination
+3.2 Handling Large Result Sets with Pagination:

 Problem: Loading all records at once in the front-end (tables, grids) caused UI freezing and long rendering times.
 Solution: Pagination was implemented on both backend and frontend, ensuring only a limited subset of data is fetched and displayed at a time.
 Code Example: